mui/mui-x/docs/data/charts/overview/overview.md

 <p class="description">This page groups general topics that are common to multiple charts.</p>

-> ⚠️ This library is in alpha phase.
-Which means it might receives some breaking changes if they are needed to improve the components.
+> ⚠️ This library is in the alpha phase.
+This means it might receive some breaking changes if they are needed to improve the components.

 ## Overview

 The `@mui-x/chars` is an MIT library to render charts.
-It relies on D3 for data manipulation and SVG for rendering.
+It relies on D3.js for data manipulation and SVG for rendering.

-Like other MUI components, charts are built to be production-ready components with nice integration into your application for common use cases.
+Like other MUI X components, charts are built to be production-ready components with nice integration into your application for common use cases.
 They also provide a high level of customization.

 To achieve this goal, the `@mui-x/chars` relies on three levels of customization: